By Laura Strachan, volunteer writer

 I am a tourist.

-A $13 Day Pass is a great option for travellers and gets you unlimited one day travel.
+A $13.50 PRESTO Day Pass is a great option for travelers and

-There are many options available for all kinds of riders.
-If you do the math you will find an affordable option that best suits your commuting frequency.
+do the math, you will find an affordable option that best suits your commuting

 Photo by Enoch Leung